 How does co-signing a loan affect your credit?

-Co-signing a loan means adopting some of the responsibility of a loan that isn’t yours.
-“Being a co-borrower on a personal loan will have the same impact on your credit score as if you were taking the loan out yourself,” says Anastasio.
+Co-signing a loan means adopting the responsibility of a loan that isn’t yours.
+“Being a co-borrower on a personal loan will have the same impact on your credit score as if you were taking the loan out yourself,” Anastasio says.

 If the primary borrower doesn’t pay the loan, the missed payments could negatively impact the co-borrower’s credit score, says Leslie Tayne, founder and head attorney at Tayne Law Group.
 “The debt can also impact your credit utilization, which can affect your credit score.”

 That said, there are some positive impacts to consider as well.
-“The loan can help diversify the kinds of accounts you have, which can help your credit score,” says Tayne.
+“The loan can help diversify the kinds of accounts you have, which can help your credit score,” Tayne says.

-Before you make the decision, conduct an audit of your financial health, history and credit to weigh the downsides and advantages that could come with co-signing.
-If you don’t think a potential drop in credit or a possible payment is something that you could financially handle, it may be a good decision to reconsider co-signing a loan.
+Before you make the decision, audit your financial history and your credit to weigh the downsides and advantages that could come with being a co-signer.
+If you don’t think you could handle having to make payments or seeing a potential drop in your credit score, reconsider co-signing a loan.

 Here are six reasons why you should think twice before co-signing a loan.